keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

     We solved some of the challenges by doing laundry and dishes in smaller batches on a regular basis.
 Often, people buy extra stuff as a way to enable procrastination.
 If I have enough underwear, I don't have to do laundry, right?

-    {% assign tweet-text = "Just because you can delay something doesn't mean that you should" %}
+    Just because you can delay something doesn't mean that you should.

-    {% include tweet-link.html %}

     Remember that doing something more often in smaller chunks doesn't take any more time than doing it less frequently but all at once.
 Spending a whole day doing laundry is painful and doing a whole countertop-full of dishes because you're out of plates is a rough way to start your day.